go-task/task/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Use this to report bugs and issues.
+about: Use this to report bugs and issues.
 body:
   - type: markdown
     attributes: